 - A Timeline or Date Column to define the time frame of the task

 - Optional - A Numbers Column that we are using as a time estimation for each task.

 Since this view checks all items assigned to a person over a certain time period, your board must have either a Date or Timeline Column.

 Step 3 - Choose the resource type

 Now you need to choose which resource type you want to be represented on the workload.
-The resource type can be a People Column, Status Column, or group.
+The resource type can be any column on your board, or a group or board.
 This will determine according to what parameters we see the workload divided.